isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-17-post-Peanut.md

   <h4>Sowing seeds:</h4>
 	<p>Seeds should be sown directly into pots or the ground around 15cm apart.
 Lightly water the soil until damp, once a day.
 Seeds should sprout within 10 days. </p>
 	<iframe width="100%" height="415" src="https://www.youtube.com/embed/x7J87wY7U6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>	<br>
 	<p>The seedlings are generally resilient to most environmental factors but may be vulnerable to being eaten by snails or birds.
-Protect your young plants with a DIY cloche or netting.</p>
+Protect your young plants with a DIY <a href="/page-index/horticulture-techniques/cloches/">cloche</a> or <a href="/page-index/hardscapes/netting/">netting</a>.</p>
 	<br>
 </section>

 <section>
 	<h4>Growing:</h4>
 	<p>These plants generally do not require much fertilising because they are able to fix their own nitrogen.</p>
 	<p>Individual peanut plants will quickly grow a network of roots that are delicate.
-Do not disturb the roots if possible, and mulch them to prevent water loss.</p>
+Do not disturb the roots if possible, and <a href="/page-index/horticulture-techniques/mulching/">mulch</a> them to prevent water loss.</p>
 	<br>
 </section>

 <section>
 	<h4>Harvesting:</h4>
 	<img title="Peanut pods grow underground as part of the roots.
 Photo by Jacqueline Chua." src="/images/Plants/peanut%20(1)_jacquelinechua.jpg">
-	<p>Underground fruits can be harvested around 4 ½ months after sowing.
+	<p>Underground fruits can be <a href="/page-index/horticulture-techniques/harvesting-hygiene/">harvested</a> around 4 ½ months after sowing.
 Peanuts are ready for harvest when the plant starts to turn yellow and wilt.
 Harvest the whole plant by pulling the plant from the base stem just above the soil and separate out the fruits from the roots.</p>
 	<p>Dry, brown fruits are mature, and can be used for seeds.</p>
 	<iframe width="100%" height="415" src="https://www.youtube.com/embed/FuWK90da0GY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>	<br>
 	<br>